gitlabhq/gitlab-runner/docs/index.md

 ## [Install GitLab Runner](install/index.md)

 GitLab Runner can be installed and used on GNU/Linux, macOS, FreeBSD and Windows.
-You can install it Using Docker, download the binary manually or use the repository for rpm/deb packages that GitLab offers.
+You can install it using Docker, download the binary manually or use the repository for rpm/deb packages that GitLab offers.
 Below you can find information on the different installation methods: